 Bryson Goodwin joins the Rabbitohs in 2013 after finishing a four-year stint with the Bulldogs.
 A New Zealand international, Goodwin will be keen to find the form which had him entrenched in the Bulldogs’ backline in 2012 before suffering injury.
 Bryson is the father of one-year-old son Drea.
+Brother-in-law of new Rabbitohs team mate Joel Reddy.

 Junior club: Gymea Gorillas